Joan of Arc: Saint and heroic woman

-While Joan was alive, she was already being compared to biblical women heroes, such as Esther, Judith, and Deborah.
+During her lifetime, Joan was already being compared to biblical women heroes, such as Esther, Judith, and Deborah.
 Her claim of virginity, which signified her virtue and sincerity, was upheld by women of status from both the Armagnac and Burgundian-English sides of the Hundred Years' War: Yolande of Aragon, Charles's mother-in-law, and Anne of Burgundy, Duchess of Bedford.

 Joan has been described as a model of an autonomous woman who challenged traditions of masculinity and femininity to be heard as an individual in a patriarchal culture—setting her own course by heeding the voices of her visions.
 She fulfilled the traditionally male role of a military leader, while maintaining her status as a valiant woman.
 Merging qualities associated with both genders, Joan has inspired numerous artistic and cultural works for many centuries.
-In the nineteenth century, hundreds of work of art about her—including biographies, plays, and musical scores—were created in France, and her story became popular as an artistic subject in Europe and North America.
+In the nineteenth century, hundreds of works of art about her—including biographies, plays, and musical scores—were created in France, and her story became popular as an artistic subject in Europe and North America.
 By the 1960s, she was the topic of thousands of books.
 Her legacy has become global, and inspires novels, plays, poems, operas, films, paintings, children's books, advertising, computer games, comics and popular culture across the world.